antonw-88/GICSP/webinars-etc/Unlock-Power-of-Network-Visibility.md

 #Use both, but start with east-west if has to choose.
 #Orgs sometimes start with north-south, and lose steam and skip east-west.

-###VISIBILITY CONSIDERATIONS:
+- SPAN vs TAP Considerations:
-#Span -> SPAN already available; no outage required; risk-based; phased approach;
+  - Span -> SPAN already available on modern swtiches; no outage required; risk-based and phased approach;
-#TAP -> outage; potential SPoF; supposed to keep letting traffic through it even if fails; extra cost.
+  - TAP -> requires outage; potential SPoF, but supposed to keep letting traffic through it even if fails; extra cost.

+## ICS visibility main takeaways:
+1. Visibilty allows one to ensure that an architecture is adequately defendable.
+2. Supports Incident Response.
+3. Allows management of remote access securely.
-Get the visibility implemented during the design phase -> XF team communication for this.
+4. Get the visibility implemented during the design phase -> XF team communication for this.

-###ICS visibility top takeaways:
-1. Allows to ensure defensible architecture.
-2. Supports IR.
-3. Manage remote access securely.

-ICS515